-Sweet Melody is making our favorite ice cream in Miami at the moment.
-They have a little ventanita out in West Kendall with a rotating selection of delicious and creative flavors.
-In the past, they’ve served baklava ice cream made with rosewater and mascarpone cheese.
-Their guava and cream cheese flavor is outstanding.
-And they’re always trying new things with flavors based on horoscopes or characters from The Office (like Creed’s Peach Cobbler).
-You can trust that any given trip here is going to result in some of the best ice cream you’ve ever had.
+Sweet Melody has a little ventanita out in West Kendall as well as a scoop shop in Coral Gables.
+Both serve a rotating selection of delicious, interesting flavors like baklava ice cream made with rosewater and mascarpone cheese.
+Their guava and cream cheese flavor is also outstanding.
+And they’re always trying new things with flavors based on horoscopes or characters from The Office.
+We've loved everything we've tried here, and you can trust that any given trip to Sweet Melody is going to result in some of the best ice cream you’ve ever had.

-Wynwood’s Dasher & Crank is one of those shops where you’ll want to order everything—there isn’t a flavor that doesn’t sound (and taste) delicious here.
+Wynwood’s Dasher & Crank is one of those shops where you’ll want to order everything—there isn’t a flavor that doesn’t sound (and taste) delicious.
 Personally, we struggle to not order the Salty Beach (coconut ice cream, sea salt, and graham cracker) every time, but we occasionally break our streak for the ube flavor.
 We’ve seen them try everything from salmon and cream cheese to watermelon goat cheese ice cream here, and somehow they pull it all off.

 Azucar is a classic, both for architecture and ice cream.
 Their giant ice cream cone sculpture is one of our favorite landmarks on Calle Ocho, but the ice cream here is equally as impressive.
 They do a lot of Cuban-inspired flavors, like their most famous one, the Abuela Maria—with Maria cookies, guava, and cream cheese.
 Other flavors include cafe con leche and Oreo, sweet plantain, and dulce de leche.
 They also have a huge painting of Celia Cruz and benches made out of guayaberas.
-Never change, Azucar.